NethermindEth/starknet.go/examples/deploy/README.md

 Copy to clipboard the address of the contract printed in the terminal and past it in the faucet.
 The transaction can take several minutes.

-Once the transacation is accepted, go to [voyager](https://goerli.voyager.online/) to search for your contract.
+Once the transaction is accepted, go to [voyager](https://goerli.voyager.online/) to search for your contract.
 You should see that it has a little amount of ethereum.

 These ETH are used to paid transaction fees.